 - Also whenever Cartman's racism makes him paranoid about potential disasters, such as "Pee" (2009) and "World War Zimmerman" (2013).

 - For decades, Disney would release their animated films in theaters every seven years, starting with the re-release of Snow White and the Seven Dwarfs (1937) in 1944.
 Walt Disney thought that after seven years, there would be a new crop of children who hadn't seen the earlier release.
 This way, Disney reasoned, not only does it refresh the movies to a new generation, but avoids the Animation Age Ghetto by making the otherwise age-focused fare into nostalgia value.
 This was considered such holy writ that, when then-CEO Michael Eisner looked to release Disney movies to the VHS market in a desperate attempt to save the company, there was more than the usual amount of teeth-gnashing and doomsaying over how he was selling the farm and no one would ever buy Disney products again.

-- Unfortunately, there has been one negative consequence of this during the aforementioned Eisner era.[[note]]Namely, with her dress and her hair.
-Both of which still occur in the blu-ray release.
+- Unfortunately, there has been one negative consequence of this during the last year of the aforementioned Eisner era.note

 - This may have also inspired George Lucas to both theatrically release the updated Star Wars original trilogy and avoid the mistakes Eisner and Disney made.
 The updates and the long absence from theaters also helped justify the original trilogy reshows.

 - Family Guy had an episode in 2001 where Lois begins fighting using "Tae Jitsu" because Peter runs all over her and doesn't respect her.
 Fast forward 9 years, and there's another episode where Lois becomes a boxer because Peter runs all over her and doesn't respect her.